KidPudel/Iggy-s-Vault/gamedev/godot/data-driven design in godot with architecture in mind.md

 | max durability      | custom name        |
 | icon                | enchantments       |
 | base damage         | position in world  |

+- Definition = static domain knowledge (what IS a goblin)
+- Instance = runtime domain knowledge (what is THIS goblin's state right now)

 ### 3. What operations happen on this data?